Applying Evolutionary Psychology to Business

 Evolutionary Psychology is not a new discipline but a fundamentally new approach to our vision of psychology.

-The attraction of the concept of Evolutionary Psychology (EP), argued Max Beilby of RBS and the Evolution Institute, is that it is unique in its view of cultural psychology and the impact this has on organisations.
+The attraction of the concept of Evolutionary Psychology, argued Max Beilby of RBS and the Evolution Institute, was it’s explanatory power and its functional view of psychology, which has significant implications for organisations.

 - Natural Selection - the traditional theory of survival